sergey-sw/raft-playground/README.md

 2022-10-31 00:19:35.757 raft-cluster INFO Raft heartbeat timeout millis: 3000
 ```

-Then you'll see that all nodes are started.
+Then you will see that all nodes are started.

-Each node will sleep for `electionTimeout` milliseconds before trying to become a leader.
+Each node will sleep for `election timeout` milliseconds before trying to become the leader.
-Waiting interval is random within predefined bounds, so some nodes will wake up earlier than others.
+Waiting interval is random within predefined bounds, so some nodes will wake up earlier than the others.
 ```
 2022-11-19 18:09:44.559 raft-node-n5 INFO Node n5 started
 2022-11-19 18:09:44.559 raft-node-n5 INFO Will wait 196 ms before promoting self to candidate